Tech Brief: SD-WAN for Home Offices

 Citrix SD-WAN for Home Offices Deployment

-Enterprises with Citrix SD-WAN already deployed can use the same workflow as adding new branch sites:
+Enterprises with Citrix SD-WAN already deployed can use the same workflow as adding new branch sites to add a new Home Office site:

 - Define one, or many new Site Profiles to group Home Offices.
 They can be grouped into a use-case depending on local network availability.
 For instance Dual ISP, ISP+LTE.